amancevice/docker-influxdb-cluster/README.md

 ### Bring up the first node

-Bring up the first leader node in detached-mode and name it `"ix0"`.
+Bring up the first leader node in detached-mode and name it `ix0`.
 Expose the bind, admin, and REST ports, mount the EBS volumes, and use the above Envfile to patch the configuration.
-Use the `CMD` `"-hostname ix0.mycluster:8088"` to indicate that this node is accessible from the host `ix0.mycluster` and its bind-port is `8088`:
+Use the `CMD` `-hostname ix0.mycluster:8088` to indicate that this node is accessible from the host `ix0.mycluster` and its bind-port is `8088`:

 ```bash
 docker run --name ix0 -d